Persona (Queen Latifah album)

-Persona is the seventh studio album by the American hip-hop artist and actress, Queen Latifah.
-Persona was released on August 25, 2009, by Flavor Unit Entertainment.
-The album marks Queen Latifah's return to hip-hop music since 2002.
+Persona is the seventh studio album by the American entertainer Queen Latifah.
+It was released on August 25, 2009, by Flavor Unit Entertainment.
+The album marked Queen Latifah's first hip-hop project since 2002.
 Persona includes a mix of Latifah rapping and singing and features guest verses by Missy Elliot, Marsha Ambrosius, Shawn Stockman of Boyz II Men, Busta Rhymes, and Mary J. Blige.

 Background

 In 2008, Latifah was asked if she would make another hip-hop album.
 She was quoted saying the album was "already done" and it would be called All Hail the Queen II.
 It was previously stated that her return-to-hip-hop album would be titled, Negativity and Star.

 It was rumoured that the album would be titled "The 'L' Word".
 When Latifah asked about the rumor, she stated it was her attempt to "mess with people's heads" referring to the rumors that she is lesbian.

 On September 12, 2008, Rolling Stone reported that Queen Latifah was working on a new album titled, Persona.
 The song "Cue the Rain" was released as the album's lead single.
 The other singles from the album include, "Fast Car", "My Couch" and "With You".

-The album debuted at number 25 on the Billboard 200, selling 18,000 copies in its first week.